What’s the Harm in Harm Reduction?

 If we look at it honestly, it’s hard to argue that there’s any upside to drug addiction and the harm that comes along with it.
 Families are destroyed, people die, and crimes against the innocent are committed every day as a result.
 It’s an issue that needs solving; it needs help.
 So, what does that help look like?

 Perhaps, exploring a microcosm of society can shed some light.
 Rather than look at the whole, national problem, think what you’d do if a member of your family was struggling with substance abuse.
 Would you estrange and belittle them in hopes they’d overdose and the whole thing would just be over with?
 Would you provide them with needles, drugs, and a place to use and live while insisting this was all normal?
-Unfortunately, society’s dilemma is reflected on this smaller-scale daily, as many families try both approaches before either wising-up or lose their loved one.
+Unfortunately, society’s dilemma is reflected on this smaller-scale daily, as many families try both approaches before either wising-up or losing their loved one.

-If you consult a real professional in the field of addiction, they’ll tell you bluntly that neither of those methods work in treating an individual with substance use disorder.
+If you consult a real professional in the field of addiction, they’ll tell you bluntly that neither of those methods works in treating an individual with substance use disorder.
 They definitely need help.
 They don’t respond well to punishment.
 Enabling makes the situation worse.
 And an aloof apathy surely doesn’t change anything.
 But the help they need is difficult to muster.
 It’s caring but tough.
 Do not give them money.
-Do not aid in their drug habit by giving them a place endlessly crash and use drugs.
+Do not aid in their drug habit by giving them a place to endlessly crash and use drugs.
 Support them in the direction of getting treatment.